xtawa/astro-theme-retypeset/README.md

 > **Note**: The Search-Only API Key is safe to expose in client-side code.
 Never use your Admin API Key!
 - **Post Copyright**: Automatically appends copyright information and license to the end of every post.
+- **Homepage Tags**: Optionally display a scrollable list of tags at the top of the homepage.
+    - Configurable in `src/config.ts` via `global.showTagsOnHome`.
+    - **Note**: If the dedicated Tags page is enabled (`pages.tags: true`), the homepage tags will be automatically hidden to avoid redundancy.
 - **Deployment Ready**: Pre-configured with `@astrojs/vercel` for easy deployment.

 ## Typewriter Effect